 For Members to consider the attached report.

-Members had further questions and were advised that:-
+Members sought more information and were advised that:-